 - AI is too exploitable, much more than in System Shock 2 (and because System Shock 2 is properly moddable, it has a mod that makes them even less exploitable).
-Phantoms are confused when you run circles around them, when you take cover, and all enemies are helpless beyond a certain distance (100 ft or so for many) and such distances are very commonly seen in Prey’s big maps.
+Phantoms are confused when you run circles around them, when you take cover, and all enemies are helpless beyond a certain distance (20m or so for many) and such distances are very commonly seen in Prey’s big maps.
 Every single AI is incapable of dealing with a player that maxes out Mobility (which is quick to max out); you can sprint and jump with impunity and probably never get touched, no matter what you’re up against.

-- Various balance issues.
+- Various balance issues, so many overpowered abilities.
 Stealth is overpowered such that leveling it up is pointless.
 Maxed out Mobility is overpowered, Mindjack is overpowered, Backlash is incredibly overpowered, some suit and scope chipsets are outrageously overpowered, the side quest that results in water fountains restoring psi points is ridiculously overpowered.
-While the game starts off as an above average survival horror game, it is largely smoke and mirrors and it ends up being a power fantasy game long before the end even (Prey Core Balance Mod thankfully delays this but it’s not enough) and this is even true on Nightmare mode.
+While the game initially appears to be an above average survival horror game, it is largely smoke and mirrors and it ends up being a power fantasy game long before the end even (Prey Core Balance Mod thankfully delays this but it’s not enough) and this is even true on Nightmare mode.
 Typhons are no match for a Neuromodded Morgan Yu, or even military operators.
 And once you discover the overpowered elements: stealth as mentioned above, maxed out Mobility, the Morph ability, and more, and once you find out the AI exploitability, all semblance of challenge is lost, again even on the hardest difficulty mode and even early game.

 - Too many Neuromods, even if you never fabricate them.
 Your character ends up being a master of so many trades.

 - Seeing the Typhon, the ultimate threat to humanity, get absolutely bodybagged by military operators is silly.

 - The Typhon look like moving shadows yet none stick to the darkness.
 The game really should have involved lighting more in the gameplay process, and made at least Phantoms (all variants) utilize shadows more.

 - Not nearly moddable enough.